jvm3487/or1200-superscalar/README.md

 - Add 2nd write port on registers
 - Add 5th test register for or1200_monitor.v
 - Modified LSU to be able to handle a load/store that depends on the previous instruction
+- Modify logic to generated next PC
+- Modify branch stall logic in the event that a stall occurs in the instruction prior to branch
+- Modify signal to instruction cache in the event that branch occurs in instruction following a delay slot
+- Modify exception signal to accurately record next instruction to be executed
+- Modify simulator (or1200_monitor.v) to track execution of two insns